Happy healthy pets holidays

 While the holiday season can be full of joy, it can also be full of stress, not only for us, but for our animal friends as well.
 The hustle and bustle of the season can lead to anxiety and stress for our pets.
-There are ways to manage this anxiety before it becomes a problem, but first you need to identify what may pose a problem for your pet.
+There are ways to manage this anxiety before it becomes a problem, but first you need to identify what may pose an issue for your pet.

 No one knows why some animals develop a fear of loud noises.
 In some cases, the fear can be found rooted in a bad experience.
 Some signs that your pet has a noise phobia are hiding, chewing, digging, panting, pacing, lack of appetite, and shaking or shivering.
 If you are going to be having guests, consider using a calming aid, and prepare a safe, quiet place away from the activity where your pet can retreat for the duration.

 Fear of Strangers

 If your pet has not been properly socialized, he may have an intense reaction to strangers entering your home.
 Some common reactions include shyness, hiding, barking, or even snapping.
 You will want to be especially careful if you are inviting children to your home and your pet is not accustomed to them.
 Children pose a particular problem, as they are closer to the pet’s height (within biting range) and can be particularly boisterous and energetic.
 Some pets may become extremely anxious in these situations, and should be removed for his own safety and that of your guests.
 The best way to handle this type of anxiety is through training and socialization.
 Socialize your pet with friends in your home and make sure they are comfortable before inviting a number of people to your home.
 This process should start early in the pet’s life and become part of a regular training routine to ensure that the dog is comfortable with new people in your home.